eejlny/GFADES/README.md

 out :data index= 0 8 kernel = 0.114624
 out :data index= 0 9 kernel = 0.71582

-#Then wait for HLS synthesis and IP export to complete.
-#once this is done go to Vivado script directory
+Then wait for HLS synthesis and IP export to complete. once this is done go to Vivado script directory

-cd ..../workspace
+**cd ..../workspace**

-#Modify this line as needed in project_1.tcl to set a new project name/directory
+Modify this line as needed in project_1.tcl to set a new project name/directory

-#set _xil_proj_name_ "4t4t8c"
+**set _xil_proj_name_ "4t4t8c"**

-#RTL implementation and bitstream generation
+RTL implementation and bitstream generation

-vivado -mode batch -source project_1.tcl
+**vivado -mode batch -source project_1.tcl**

-#after completion all results are available under the new project name directory
+after completion all results are available under the new project name directory.